jiunsa/arakneum/README.md

 ## License

-This project is licensed under a private license.
-All rights reserved.
+This project is licensed under the Creative Commons Attribution-NoDerivs 4.0 International (CC BY-ND 4.0).
+You are free to use and execute the software, but you cannot modify, distribute, or create derivative works based on it.